farirpgs/fari-games/public/documents/fari-rpgs/fari-app-wiki.md

 #### Skill Block

-If there is something inside your character sheet you think should trigger a dice roll, this is kind of block you are looking for.
+If there is something inside your character sheet you think should trigger a dice roll, this is the kind of block you are looking for.

 Skill Blocks let you add a skill or ability to the sheet.

 This skill then is linked to a set of dice commands as well as a dice result modifier.

-Once configured, clicking on the dice button will enable the Dice floating action button at the bottom left corner on the screen.
+Once configured, clicking on the dice button will enable the Dice floating action button at the bottom left corner of the screen.

 Once enabled, clicking on the **Roll** label will let you roll that specific skill right away.